blob42/Instrukt/README.md

 #### :zap: Prompt Console :
 - Integrated REPL-Prompt for quick interaction with agents, and a fast feedback loop for development and testing.
-- Add custom commands commands.
+- Add your own custom commands to automate repetitive tasks.
+- Builtin prompt/chat history to quickly edit/correct messages.

 #### :bird: LangChain:

-- Built with the LangChain
+- Leverage the LangChain ecosystem to automate anything.
 - Extensible API for integrating with other frameworks.

 #### :microscope: Developer Console: